Kep1er: K-pop’s latest monster rookies are determined to become “the best girl group” of the next generation

 “Six years ago, I think there was definitely room for improvement.
 I feel like this time, I was able to show my fans how much I have grown as an artist,” Yujin explains, adding that her years in the industry have lent her valuable wisdom in leading her younger bandmates to success.
 “I’m glad that I am able to share what I’ve learned from these experiences with the members of Kep1er.”

 While barely noticeable in the group’s performances due to constant practice, the group’s three foreign members – Mashiro and Hikaru are from Japan, while Xiaoting is from China – confess that communication across languages can be an obstacle.
 “My biggest struggle so far has definitely been the language barrier,” shares Xiaoting, who hails from Sichuan.
-Even Mashiro, who spent the past six years as a K-pop trainee and learning Korean, says she continues to encounter unfamiliar words and phrases, though believes the difficulties have ultimately been worth it “In the end, [travelling to Korea] really became a stepping stone to my dream,” she adds.
+Even Mashiro, who spent the past six years as a K-pop trainee and learning Korean, says she continues to encounter unfamiliar words and phrases, though believes the difficulties have ultimately been worth it.
+“In the end, [travelling to Korea] really became a stepping stone to my dream,” Hikaru chimes in, as she nods in agreement.

 “I feel like we don’t face too many language barriers in our daily conversations,” says Huening Bahiyyih, who is notably the youngest sibling of two K-pop idols – her elder brother is none other than TXT’s Huening Kai, while her sister Lea was a member of the short-lived girl group VIVA.
 “But just occasionally, there are times where Xiaoting and Hikaru want to say something and don’t know the right vocabulary, so they use an online translator and read them out [to us].
 Those are such cute moments,” she tells us with a giggle, while the pair smile bashfully.